mzazon/aspnet-containerized/README.md

 ## Build and run the sample with Docker

 You can build and run the sample in Docker using the following commands.
-The instructions assume that you are in the root of the repository.
+The instructions assume that you are in the root of the repository and running Windows Server 2019 for the sample.

 ```console
 git clone https://github.com/mzazon/aspnet-containerized